life-itself/second-renaissance/content/profiles/Reos Partners.md

 ## Theory of Change

 Reos Partners makes 'systems change' central to their strategy and efforts, and they aim to do it in a few different ways.
 First, on large and small scales; they believe systems change requires efforts on both levels, and take on projects which are country wide as well as more local ones.
 Next, they believe that transforming existing structures, as well as building new structures is an important focus of systems change.
 Their 'solutions' try to find a balance between these two dimensions.

+As mentioned in the 'social labs' information, they believe in the notion of 'leverage points' as being key to adressing systems change.
 ![[reospartnersvalues.jpg]]
 ## Key educational Resources